eouia/MMM-OClock/README.md

       "second": "s"
     },

-    // Available as of v2.x:
+    ////// Available as of v2.x:
+    secondsUpdateInterval: 1,  // how often to redraw the seconds hand (integer >= 1 sec)

     // To show an age bar enter your birthYear AND enter "age" in the hands array.
     birthYear: false,  // e.g. 1901